So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 The real fulfillment lies in gathering experiences and seeing yourself grow.
 Here’s my challenge to you:

-Challenge yourself for 60-days.
-Start growing your skill.
+Challenge yourself for 60 days.
+Start growing your skills.
 Disregard fantasies.
 Disregard material outputs.
 Let’s focus on skill (which means you must have experienced it, not idealized about it).
 Whenever you learn a skill, however small, list it down.

 Here are a few of my examples:

-- Using “Brittany” Font on Canva looks better than using “Playlist Script”
+- Using the “Brittany” Font on Canva looks better than using “Playlist Script”

 - I learned how to put my e-signature on a PDF file.